EmanuelLaude/compot/README.md

 Python library for nonsmooth composite optimization

 ****
-Includes LBFGS, Newton and universal adaptive proximal gradient methods
+The frontend includes an implementations of a simple calculus for derivatives and proximal operators for a convinient description of the optimization problem.
+The backend includes implementations of (among other methods) LBFGS, Semi-smooth Newton and universal adaptive proximal gradient methods

 ****
 If you intend to use this package for scientific purposes please cite